finbox-in/documentation/docs/middleware/react-native.md

 ## Authentication

-Open Android Studio and in the project level `build.gradle` file, add the repository URLs to all `allprojects` block.
+In the project level `build.gradle` file or `settings.gradle`, add the repository URLs to all `allprojects` block or `repositories` block inside `dependencyResolutionManagement`.

 ```groovy
 maven {